-If the pH decline is too slow, remaining high while the temperature falls, cold-shortening will result.
-This is extremely detrimental to the quality of the meat and will result in:
+If the pH decline is too slow, remaining high while the temperature falls, the carcase will cold-shorten.
+This is detrimental to the quality of the meat and will result in:

-Extremely tough meat (cold-shortened meat is described as inedible).
+• Extremely tough meat (cold-shortened meat is described as inedible).

-The widespread use of electrical stimulation has resulted in cold-shortening being unlikely in most processing plants.
+The widespread use of electrical stimulation has reduced the likelihood of cold-shortening in most processing plants.